dominique-boerner/mukosoft-app/README.md

 npm run docker:build
 ```

-This builds the front-end and runs a docker compose build.
+This will install all the dependencies needed from the front-end and back-end, builds the front-end and runs a docker compose build.

 Afterwards, the containers can be started via the following command: